 - PI-Perfluoroalkyl substances, cardiometabolic risk factors in firefighters at Wright Patterson Air Force Base Dayton Ohio

-- Paper in preparation Perfluoroalkyl substances, cancer in NHANES participants
+- Paper in preparation pesticides and bone density changes in NHANES participants

 Grant reviewer Wright State University Women in Science Giving Circle, 2019-present